About Handsling Bikes

 Handsling was founded by Simon Whiten when he launched a media consultancy, Handsling Media Ltd, in 2010, followed by Handsling Digital Publishing Ltd in 2012, producing the websites CycleTechReview.com and BritishCycleSport.com, and then Handsling Bikes Ltd in 2015.
 He amalgamated all the businesses into Handsling Ltd in 2018.

 Simon rode MTBs in the early 90s before switching to road and track racing.
-He won a few races as a 1st cat, finished 4th in the local divisional championships, and went onto ride some bigger races with the Twickenham CC first team, like the Lincoln GP and other Premier Calendar races.
-He also rode in Italy, Belgium, Spain and France.
-He also rode track at Herne Hill including the Good Friday meeting.
+He won a few races as a 1st cat, finished 4th in the local divisional championships, and went onto ride some bigger races with the Twickenham CC first team, like the Lincoln GP and other Premier Calendar races and races in Italy, Belgium, Spain and France.
+He also rode track at various places, including the Herne Hill Good Friday meeting.

 The Handsling Bikes Core Team is: